• Home

 As you are not bound to stick with simple visualization, let’s have some awesome data visualizations created by ChartExpo.
 You can use these to represent your data in a meaningful way.

-Below chart is an example of Group Column Chart.
+The below chart is an example of a Group Column Chart.
 You can see the data side by side and have a good comparison.

 Visualization Source: ChartExpo

-So why not use another visualization which can show you bar and lines simultaneously to track the MQL to SQL conversion rate.
+So why not use another visualization that can show you bar and lines simultaneously to track the MQL to SQL conversion rate?

 Visualization Source: ChartExpo